Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights

-The Las Vegas Raiders (3-2) are 3.5-point underdogs in a road AFC West matchup with the Denver Broncos (3-2) on Sunday, October 17, 2021 at Empower Field at Mile High.
-The over/under is 44 for this game.
+The Las Vegas Raiders (3-2) are 4-point underdogs in a road AFC West matchup with the Denver Broncos (3-2) on Sunday, October 17, 2021 at Empower Field at Mile High.
+The game has a point total of 43.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.